Particle Board vs. Plywood: What is the Difference?

 What About Other Engineered Wood Products?

-The two other major engineered wood products which can be confused with plywood cost particle board are OSB and MDF.
-These products are more expensive than particle board materials and stronger than particle board.
-But they are less expensive than plywood while not being quite as strong.
+The two other major engineered wood products that can be confused with plywood and particle board are OSB and MDF.
+These products are more expensive than particle board materials and stronger than particle board, but they are less expensive than plywood while not being quite as strong.

 OSB